Recommended Programs

 - BBC Climate Change Screensaver - uses your computer to process climate change predictions in a huge international experiment.

-- SereneScreen Marine Aquarium - amazingly realistic fishtank but you need to pay $20.
+- SereneScreen Marine Aquarium – realistic fishtank, very cool, $20.

 - There are useful links to other popular software here.